isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Centro de administração do Skype for Business  <br/> |Sim  <br/> |Sim<sup>3</sup> <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Não  <br/> |
 |Windows PowerShell  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Não  <br/> |
 |Relatórios do Skype for Business online no centro de administração do Microsoft 365  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Sim  <br/> |Não  <br/> |

-> [!NOTE]
-> <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
+<sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 O Lync 2013 Basic está disponível para todos os clientes.
 O cliente de desktop do Lync Basic é um aplicativo instalado localmente que fornece recursos de conferência, presença e mensagens instantâneas para planos do Office 365 que incluem o Skype for Business online.
 O Office 365 ProPlus e o Office 365 Enterprise E3 incluem o aplicativo completo do Skype for Business (Lync), que inclui recursos adicionais, como suporte avançado para telefonia, arquivamento e recursos de conformidade. É necessário atribuir uma licença do Skype for Business online a cada usuário.
-Para obter mais informações sobre os recursos do Lync Basic, consulte [tabelas de comparação de clientes de desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables). <br/>
+Para obter mais informações sobre os recursos do Lync Basic, consulte [tabelas de comparação de clientes de desktop](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
-<sup>2</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.<br/>
+<br/><sup>2</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
-<sup>3</sup> Only accessible through the Skype for Business admin center management interface.<br/>
+<br/><sup>3</sup> Only accessible through the Skype for Business admin center management interface.
-<sup>4</sup> In Office 365 operated by 21Vianet, the Skype for Business client is supported for use with these subscription options, but it is not included.
+<br/><sup>4</sup> In Office 365 operated by 21Vianet, the Skype for Business client is supported for use with these subscription options, but it is not included.
 To access multiparty video (gallery view), OneNote meeting notes, recording, and calendar delegation features, users must have rights to the full Skype for Business client.
-You can obtain the full Skype for Business client by purchasing Office 2013 Professional Plus. <br/>
+You can obtain the full Skype for Business client by purchasing Office 2013 Professional Plus.
-<sup>5</sup> In Office 365 operated by 21Vianet, tenants with a standalone Skype for Business plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.
+<br/><sup>5</sup> In Office 365 operated by 21Vianet, tenants with a standalone Skype for Business plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.

 ### <a name="skype-for-business-online-features-across-office-365-standalone-plans"></a>Recursos do Skype for Business online nos planos autônomos do Office 365

 A tabela a seguir exibe os planos do Office 365 que incluem o serviço SharePoint Online, mas nem todos os planos oferecem suporte a todos os recursos do SharePoint.
 A tabela a seguir mostra se um recurso está disponível em um plano.

-> [!NOTE]
+>[!NOTE]
-> A versão do Office 365 operado pela 21Vianet do Office 365 é específica da China.
+A versão do Office 365 operado pela 21Vianet do Office 365 é específica da China. <br/>

-> [!NOTE]
+>[!NOTE]
-> Usuários licenciados do Plano Autônomo 2 do Skype for Business online receberão o cliente básico do Skype for Business, não o cliente completo do Skype for Business.
+Usuários licenciados do Plano Autônomo 2 do Skype for Business online receberão o cliente básico do Skype for Business, não o cliente completo do Skype for Business.
 Se quiser que os usuários tenham o cliente do Skype for Business, será necessário atualizá-los para uma licença que o inclua, como uma licença do Enterprise.
-Para implantar o cliente do Skype for Business para seus usuários, confira [Implantar o cliente do Skype for Business no Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365?redirectSourcePath=%252fen-US%252farticle%252fDeploy-the-Skype-for-Business-client-in-Office-365-8c563b81-22c9-4024-9efe-9fe28c7bbc96).
+Para implantar o cliente do Skype for Business para seus usuários, confira [Implantar o cliente do Skype for Business no Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).<br/>

 ||||
 |:-----|:-----|:-----|